-Our oceans are in an ecological crisis due to their contamination with millions of tons of toxic
+Our oceans are in an ecological crisis due to their contamination with millions of tons

-and turn them into a huge sea of plastic.
+our oceans and turn them into a huge sea of plastic.

-This publication brings together numerous international
+This publication brings together numerous

-alternatives to plastic.
+sustainable alternatives to plastic.

-- Artistic positions and interdisciplinary research in the age of plastic
+- Artistic positions and interdisciplinary research in the

 - Numerous large-format illustrations

-- With texts by renowned authors such as Dianna Cohen with Jennifer
+- With texts by renowned authors such as Dianna Cohen

-Wagner-Lawlor, Victoria Vesna, Pinar Yoldas
+with Jennifer Wagner-Lawlor, Victoria Vesna, Pinar Yoldas

 Author information